DiabSaeed/Contraindicated_medications_using_docx/README.md

 ## Overview

 This project utilizes the `python-docx` library to manipulate Microsoft Word (.docx) documents programmatically.
 The code is designed to help automate tasks such as creating, modifying, and extracting data from `.docx` files, streamlining workflows and improving efficiency when dealing with Word documents.
+I Used python code to add a dictionary with `Species type` and `Containdicated medications`.
+It takes the name of species and the name of medication in addition to if this medication is contraindicated in a specific condition and if there are any notes on this condition.
+<span style="color:'red'">Output is in a form of a table</span>

 ## What is `python-docx`?